-The University of Miami BikeSafe program is an evidence-based injury prevention program focused on bicycle safety for children ages 10-14.
+The University of Miami BikeSafe program is an evidence-based injury prevention program focused on bicycle safety for children.

 BikeSafe has three program missions: to reduce the number of pediatric injuries, increase physical activity, and improve the bikeability of the built environment.